DylanLacey/parallel_test_tutorial/README.md

 0 steps
 0m0.000s
 ```
-Great we now have `Cucumber` wired up correctly.
+Great!
+We now have `Cucumber` wired up correctly.

 ##Phase 2: Adding Capyabra
 Capybara is a great tool that gives us a nice DSL for interacting with DOM elements i.e finding, selecting, clicking, and filling in forms...you know, all things your users are going to be doing.
 Luckily for us, the `cucumber-rails` gem that we installed already has `Capybara` built in.
 First, let's get some configuration out of the way.